vagifaliyev/Matrix-Solver/README.md

 ## Documentation

-Please read [report.pdf](https://github.com/acse-2019/acse-5-assignment-bad_bois/blob/master/report.pdf) for details on our code of conduct, and algorthims.
+Please read [report.pdf](https://github.com/vagifaliyev/Matrix-Solver/blob/master/report.pdf) for details on our code of conduct, and algorthims.

-Penetration analysis results can be viewed in folder [outputData](https://github.com/acse-2019/acse-5-assignment-bad_bois/tree/master/penetration/outputData)
+Penetration analysis results can be viewed in folder [outputData](https://github.com/vagifaliyev/Matrix-Solver/tree/master/penetration/outputData)

-## Strengths and weaknesses of this library

-+ architeture built for expansion
-+ well organised code
-+ generic use for all classes
-+ easy to remember function names

-- not finished
-- not well analysed for vectorisation

 ## On the next Patch:
-(what we would do differently next time)

-At the very begging, draw a map of all Classes/sub-classes and functions belonging to it.

-Write up the templete file for the entire programme from the very beginning.

-Write comments whilst coding.

-Maintain the team communication on a level as high as this time.

-### If we had another week:
 * Finish implementing MatMatMult for band & symmetric matrix
 * Parallize with opemMP
 * Write a function to analyze the input matrix and direct it to the most aprropiate class.